gitlzzz/ATLAS/docs/input.md

 Contains settings related to the filtering of structures obtained from MD calculations.
 Filtering allows the removal of some types of incorrect structures that might pollute the training database

-- `check_atoms_no_neighbor`: (bool) Check for structures that have atoms with no neighbors.
-Specific setting for the neighbor check MD filter.
-⚠ **WARNING: only use when dealing with bulks, surfaces or clusters that have no adsorbed molecules.** ⚠
+- `check_atoms_no_neighbor` (bool):  Check for structures that have atoms with no neighbors.
+Specific setting for the neighbor check MD filter. ⚠ **WARNING: only use when dealing with bulks, surfaces or clusters that have no adsorbed molecules.** ⚠

-- `layer_distance.max_layer_distance_ang`: (float) Specific setting for the layer distance MD filter.Maximum accepted distance between layers (in Angstrom).
+- `layer_distance.max_layer_distance_ang` (float):  Specific setting for the layer distance MD filter.Maximum accepted distance between layers (in Angstrom).

 #### Key - MD Queue - `[md.queue]`

 Contains settings related to the MD calculation setup and usage of AiiDA.
 As of now, the only MD code available is LAMMPS-MACE.
 The queue key can take any option from its [matching AiiDA input](https://aiida.readthedocs.io/projects/aiida-core/en/stable/topics/calculations/usage.html#options).
 Below are listed the bare minimum options for running calculations using an SGE scheduler:

-- `code` (str) AiiDA code name for MD software to be used AiiDA scheduler options for MD
+- `code` (str): AiiDA code name for MD software to be used AiiDA scheduler options for MD
-- `metadata.options.resources.parallel_env`: (str) name for the parallel environment
+- `metadata.options.resources.parallel_env` (str):  name for the parallel environment
-- `metadata.options.resources.tot_num_mpiprocs`: (int) Total number of mpi processors
+- `metadata.options.resources.tot_num_mpiprocs` (int): Total number of mpi processors
-- `metadata.options.queue_name`: (str) Name of the SGE queue
+- `metadata.options.queue_name` (str):  Name of the SGE queue
-- `metadata.options.max_memory_kb`: (int) Max memory allowed in kB.
+- `metadata.options.max_memory_kb` (int):  Max memory allowed in kB.
-- `metadata.options.max_wallclock_seconds`: (int) Maximum requested wall time.
+- `metadata.options.max_wallclock_seconds` (int):  Maximum requested wall time.
-- `metadata.options.withmpi`: (bool) Use MPI.
+- `metadata.options.withmpi` (bool): Use MPI.
-- `metadata.options.custom_scheduler_commands`: (str) Use this to include extra options, such as GPU allocation on SGE or extra commands.
+- `metadata.options.custom_scheduler_commands` (str): Use this to include extra options, such as GPU allocation on SGE or extra commands.
 Use triple quoted strings to allow for several options.
 E.g.:

 ```python
 '''